JORDAN KODNER

 In 2020, I received my PhD (my dissertation) from the University of Pennsylvania Department of Linguistics, where I worked with Charles Yang and Mitch Marcus.
 I received a master's degree from the University of Pennsylania Department of Computer and Information Science in 2018.
 From 2013 through 2015, I was an Associate Scientist in the Speech, Language, and Multimedia group at Raytheon BBN Technologies where I worked on defense and medical-related projects.
 I interned with Amazon Alexa AI-Natural Language Understanding in summer 2020.

-SPRING 2024 INFORMATION
+Fall 2024 INFORMATION

 Current Courses

-LIN 335: Computational Linguistics Monday/Wednesday 2:30-3:50pm.
+LIN 537: Computational Linguistics I Monday/Wednesday 3:30-4:50am.

 Office Hours